xzuyn/ComfyUI-xzuynodes/README.md

 ## List of Nodes

-### Last Frame (XZ)
+### First/Last Frame (XZ)

-- Lets you input a video and it will output the last frame.
+- Lets you input a video and it will output the first or last frame.
 Useful for video models if you want to extend.

 ### Resize Image (Original KJ)